AthirahNbn/FAHunter/G52SWM-Athirah-014351-FateenFarhanah-015419-Hanisah-015382/README.md

    3.2) You can also just use the default coordinates set by the program by
         clicking the reset button.

-   3.3) Click the play button to open the Diamond Hunter game.
+   3.3) Click the play button to open the Diamond Hunter game (DiamondHunter.jar).